chrisshaji/Children-s-Museum/README.md

 ## Brainstorming
 We were tasked with rewvamping the whole right side of the exhibit as the kids did not find it engaging.
 It was just a ball going down the sprial path shown below.
-They gave us permission to do whatever we wanted as long as the total comes under $500.
+We were given complete creative freedom as long as the budget stays under $500.
 After a some brainstorming, we came up with a few ideas: replace the spiral path with a box, attach sliders so that you can control the path of the ball as it comes down.
 The ball would make its way to a ball catch that we we mremake since the old one was broken.
 Also we decided on making an Archimedes screw just to teach children the basic principles.